Local SEO Checklist – Get Better Rankings

 Don’t be too shy to ask your customers to leave some lovely reviews for you on your Local Listings.
 Always provide customers with the details for your Google listing as this is one you really want to focus on.
 These reviews will help enhance your business reputation with Google and assist in improving your search engine results and rankings in your Local area.

-Please don’t try to be smarter than Google and ask your friend or Auntie to provide a review as this behaviour is frowned upon and this can harm your rankings – so basically don’t do that.
+Please don’t try to be smarter than Google and ask your friend or Auntie to provide a review as this behavior is frowned upon and can harm your rankings – so basically don’t do that.

 You can also integrate your Google Reviews into your website and provide a link for customers to leave a review on your business listing.
 These reviews are fantastic adverts for your business and services, along with helping improve your search engine results and rankings.
 All good.